Ned's Declassified School Survival Guide: Critical

-Proposed spin-off
+Proposed spin-off and reboot

-In June 2008, Werkheiser signed a development contract with Nickelodeon for a spin-off that would deal with his character's adventures in high school.
-The show was never greenlit to production, due to the other major actors from the original series being busy with their own projects – creator and executive producer Scott Fellows was working on another Nickelodeon show, Big Time Rush; Daniel Curtis Lee was committed to Disney XD's Zeke and Luther; and Lindsey Shaw was working as the lead on ABC Family's 10 Things I Hate About You.
+In June 2008, Werkheiser signed a development contract with Nickelodeon for a sequel series that would deal with his character's adventures in high school.
+The show was never greenlit to production, due to the other major actors and executives from the original series being busy with their own projects – creator and executive producer Scott Fellows was working on another Nickelodeon show, Big Time Rush; Daniel Curtis Lee was committed to Disney XD's Zeke and Luther; and Lindsey Shaw was working as the lead on ABC Family's 10 Things I Hate About You.

+In 2021, Werkheiser announced that he, along with cast members Daniel Curtis Lee and Lindsey Shaw, as well as original series creator Scott Fellows, had pitched a reboot titled Ned’s Declassified Adulthood Survival Guide to Nickelodeon and AwesomenessTV, but the proposal was turned down and the studios declined to allow them to shop it to other networks.

 Podcast

 In February 2023, Devon Werkheiser started a podcast called Ned's Declassified Podcast Survival Guide with Lindsey Shaw and Daniel Curtis Lee under the network PodCo.